hackupc/legal-page/_documents/privacy_and_cookies.md

 Here are the details of which personal data is shared with MAJOR LEAGUE HACKING (MLH) when you register as a Participant:

-- Identifying data: Name, surname/s, country of residence, images or videos of yourself.
+- Identifying data: Name, surname/s, country of residence.
 - Contact data: E-mail and phone number.
 - Academic data: university/school, year of graduation.